vaibhavjain-in/s3fs/README.txt

 Add a field of type File, Image, etc and set the "Upload destination" to "Amazon Simple Storage Service" in the "Field Settings" tab.

-This will configure your site to store *uploaded* files in S3.
+This will configure your site to store new uploaded files in S3.
 Files which your site creates automatically (such as aggregated CSS) will still be stored in the public filesystem, because Drupal is hard-coded to use public:// for such files.

-A future version of S3 File System will add support for storing these files in S3, as well, but there is currently no ETA for this feature.
+However, s3fs can be configured to handle these files, as well.
+In the s3fs configuration settings, you can enable the "Use S3 for public:// files" and/or "Use S3 for private:// files" options to make s3fs take over the job of the public and/or private filesystem.
+If you do this, existing public and private files on your site will still be served from the local filesystem, but newly created/uploaded files will be placed in S3.

+PLEASE NOTE: After enabling either of these options, any file that gets uploaded to S3 with the same filename as a file that's already in the local flesytem will be ignored. s3fs is designed to serve existing local files, and it will skip same-named files because of that.
+You'll likely wish to re-upload existing files so that they'll get put into S3, after which you should delete their local counterparts.

 ==========================
 == Aggregated CSS in S3 ==